-The schools' child protection and anti-bullying policy is formulated to protect the students from any form of violence, exploitation, discrimination, bullying, and other forms of abuse.
+In this light, the school's CHILD PROTECTION and ANTI-BULLYING POLICY is hereby being formulated to protect the students from any form of violence, exploitation, discrimination, bullying and other forms of abuse prejudicial to their development.

-Every member of the faculty and personnel of these educational institutions will be well guided on how to prevent and intervene in cases which result in any form of abuse.
+May every member of the faculty and personnel of these educational institutions will be well guided on how to prevent and intervene in cases which will arise from unavoidable circumstances that will result to any form of abuse.